Why Adalo Is the Easiest Way to Turn Spreadsheets Into Apps

 Adalo maintains 99%+ average uptime while processing over 20 million data requests daily across apps serving more than two million end-user accounts.
 This production-grade reliability ensures your business-critical applications converted from spreadsheets perform consistently under real-world load.

-Pricing starts at $36 monthly for annual commitments (or $45 monthly), providing one published app, custom domains, and all core platform features.
+Pricing starts at $36 monthly for annual commitments (or $45 monthly), providing one published app, custom domains, and all core platform features with unlimited usage.
 Professional plans at $52 monthly add collaboration for five team members, 25GB storage, and custom integrations.
 Team and Business tiers scale to 5-10 published apps with priority support and additional features.

 Implementation Roadmap: Your First 30 Days